isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-Contolled-Access-Data.rst

    :scale: 50
    :align: center

-Once logged in through eRA identification you are re-directed to the user details page and given Warning Notice reffering to adviding by the rules and regulations provided by the DUCA Use Agreement.
+Once logged in through eRA identification you are re-directed to the user details page and given Warning Notice referring to abiding by the rules and regulations provided by the DUCA Use Agreement.
 Please refer to image below.

 .. image:: warningNotice.png
    :scale: 50